Poplar Ridge, formerly Walker’s Ridge, gone for good

 The Fluvanna County Board of Supervisors approved Feb.
 15 a request by the land’s owner, Hotel Street Capital, LLC, to put its 232 acres into a conservation easement.

 “The effect of this [conservation easement] is to restrict land in perpetuity,” said County Attorney Fred Payne.
-“It’s a serious step.”The land sits primarily on the western side of Route 15 at its intersection with Route 644 near Palmyra, adjacent to Camp Friendship.
+“It’s a serious step.”

+The land sits primarily on the western side of Route 15 at its intersection with Route 644 near Palmyra, adjacent to Camp Friendship.

 According to the rules of the conservation easement, the land can no longer be subdivided.
 No temporary or permanent structures may be built, maintained or replaced on the property other than two single-family homes.

 Right now “it’s basically just vacant land,” said Brad Robinson, senior planner.
 The conservation easement will keep it that way.